slime-systems/slime-document--support/docs/api.md

 ### Trading Transaction: Set Tags

-Set tags on the transaction so it can be filtered.
+Assign tags to the transaction for filtering purposes.

 Alternatives:

-* Tags can be set on the transaction initiation, which should be preferred over setting it afterward.
+* Tags can be set during transaction initiation, which is preferred over setting them afterward.
 * Ditching tags: manage everything your way and associate with us through `transaction_id`.

 See also: